alexbartlow/vertical_table/README.md

 Contributing
 ============

-This is a simple plugin to solve a simple problem - but I welcome any changes or
+This is a simple plugin to solve a simple problem - but I welcome any changes, especially with associated test cases.

 Copyright (c) 2010 Alexander Bartlow, released under the MIT license